ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-child-care-grants.md

 ---
-title: VISKids Child Care Grants
+title: VISKids Childcare Room and Grants
 layout: page
 active_nav: "Attend"
 permalink: /info/inclusion-and-diversity/viskids-child-care-grants
 contact: viskids@ieeevis.org
 ---

 The IEEE VIS conference is excited to support our VISKids and young families!

+Melbourne is a child-friendly city and Australia is a great place to visit with kids.
+With these initiatives, we hope to facilitate the attendance of those with young families.

+## VISKids Room
+To enable parents to attend VIS, this year we have partnered with a reputable childcare service to provide a dedicated nanny (or nannies) for the VISKids space.
+Throughout the duration of the conference, VISKids will have a dedicated suite (including TV, tables, bed/cot, bathroom and shower facilities) for play and interactions, located in the adjoining hotel, accessible via a walkway.
+To secure your place or express your interest, please indicate as early as possible via the registration system or [email](mailto:VISKids@ieeevis.org).

+### VISKids Hello
+Prior to the conference, we will give you the opportunity to connect with other VISKids parents to meet and greet and share plans for adventures in Melbourne.

+## Parenting Room

+The Melbourne Convention and Exhibition Centre (VIS venue) has a nearby parenting room with spacious change room, toilet and private feeding spaces.

+## VISKids Childcare Grants

-Grants of up to $500 per family are available for VIS attendees who incur extra expenses while participating in VIS.
-The grants will be given as a reimbursement for expenses but attendees are responsible for making their own arrangements for child care.
-If requests exceed available funding, or if additional funding becomes available, preference will be given to students and early career attendees who are presenting at the conference.
+Some small grants may be available for VIS attendees who incur extra expenses while participating in VIS.
+The grants will be given as a reimbursement for expenses.
+Preference will be given to students and early career attendees who are presenting at the conference.

 ### Examples of allowable expenses

-* Home-based babysitting or child care services incurred because of attendance at the conference or approved satellite events.
+* Home-based babysitting or childcare services incurred because of attendance at the conference or approved satellite events.
-* Babysitting or child care services on location in the city of the conference or approved satellite events.
-* Expenses incurred in bringing a caregiver (or family member not attending the meeting acting as a caregiver) to the meeting.
-This includes airfare/train fare and hotel expenses.
 * Travel expenses for the child, limited to reimbursement of airfare/train fare.

 ### Not eligible for reimbursement

+* Babysitting or childcare services on location in the city of the conference (already provided, as above).
 * Travel or other expenses related to the attendee’s participation in the meeting, including meeting registration, meals, travel to the meeting (including private automobile mileage or tolls), or other